 Some turtle species are rarer than others, often making them more expensive, however, keeping them keeps the population alive in case they go extinct in the wild.
 Keeping native species of turtle can ensure their populations in captivity exist and will continue for generations to come.
 Conservation is the goal for nearly all turtle keepers.

-Though there are a variety of reasons why turtles make excellent pets, there are an equal amount, if not more, reasons why they are not great pets.
+Though there are various reasons why turtles make excellent pets, there are more reasons why they are not great pets for everyone.
+This often surprises most people, especially prospective turtle owners.

 Turtles Are Messy